may-andro/flutter_pokemon_quiz/modules/data/README.md

 All initialization related setup is handled in the ```main.dart``` file.

 ### Does all data sources resides in data module??
-Not really, one can keep only globally used usecases in data and very specific data sources could be part of individual features.
+Not really, one can keep only globally used data sources in data module and very specific data sources could be part of individual features.